christine-berlin/christine-berlin/README.md

 ### Hi there 👋

+This are 3 projects I prepared as part of the data science bootcamp at neue fische:
+-  house_price_predictions
+-  Zindi_Data_female_households_RSA
+-  Capstone_WindPowerPredictions

 <!--
 **christine-berlin/christine-berlin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.